jeremiahflaga/jeremiahflaga.github.io-OLD/pages/resume/anti-resume-2018.md

 I would love to work on new projects where I will have influence on the decisions about the structure of the project (or at least I know the reasons behind the chosen structure), and whose codebase is kept clean from the start.

 But most software systems in existence today are in the _maintenance phase_.
 And I've seen systems in the maintenance phase whose codebase is very messy.
 It's so hard to work on such codebases, and I would love **_not_** to work on such codebases.
-Even the thought of _"I will never work on any messy codebase again"_ came to my mind before.
+I even thought to myself before that _"I will never work on any messy codebase again"_.

-But a few years ago, my attitude towards messy codebases _somewhat_ changed after I read this from an article written by Jonathan Boccara (["The Right Attitude to Deal with Legacy Code"](https://simpleprogrammer.com/2017/03/01/deal-with-legacy-code/)):
+But my attitude towards messy codebases _somewhat_ changed after I read this from an article written by Jonathan Boccara (["The Right Attitude to Deal with Legacy Code"](https://simpleprogrammer.com/2017/03/01/deal-with-legacy-code/)):

 > I think it is important to recognize that legacy code is not the enemy.
 <br /><br />